 Price Correction Messages: Messages related to price corrections; this includes market type, publication time and message text.

+Price Correction Summary: Contains the brief description of the root cause of market invalidation, market intervals that were affected, price locations that were affected and the method of price corrective action(s) taken.

 Scheduling Point Definition - Lists all of the scheduling points and its balancing authority area, also includes a designation if the scheduling point is a location where market intertie bids can be submitted onto.